 The column model allows us to tackle this question relatively easily.
 We thus extend the analysis already made in Bernie et al. (2005) to higher vertical resolution.
 The way the vertical coordinate is defined in CNRM-CM6-1 (ln zco case in Madec et al., 2017) makes it complicated to change the ocean vertical resolution (as also raised in Hsu et al., 2019).
-To ease
+To ease the change in vertical grid scale, we have moved to a uniform grid representation and limited the depth to 135 m.
+To check the effect of changing the vertical grid formulation and reducing the ocean depth, we first perform an experiment in which the vertical resolution is set uniformly to 1 m (ocean v1m) as in the first layer of the reference experiment.
+Then we have increased the vertical resolution to 1 cm (ocean v1cm) and reduced it to 10 m (ocean v10m).
+The results from these simulations are compared to the reference experiment in Fig. 8.
+We verified that the uniform vertical discretization with 1 m resolution behaves similarly as in the control simulation that used a more complex discretization but a similar resolution near the surface.
+As already shown in former studies, a coarser vertical resolution of 10 m strongly reduces the DTR to $0.3 \,^{\circ}$ C. With a 1 m resolution, the mean DTR is $1.0 \,^{\circ}$ C; this is only slightly less than the $1.1 \,^{\circ}$ C obtained with 1 cm resolution, which is close to the observed estimate.
+Also note that increasing the resolution has a small impact on the timing of the maximum, which is advanced by 1 h.

-- the change in vertical grid scale, we have moved to a uniform grid representation and limited the depth to 135 m.
-To check the effect of changing the vertical grid formulation and reducing the ocean depth, we first perform an experiment in which the vertical resolution is set uniformly to 1 m (Ocean v1m) as in the first layer of the reference experiment.
-Then we have increased the vertical resolution to 1 cm (Ocean v1cm) and reduced it to 10 m (Ocean v10m). - The results from these simulations are compared to the reference experiment on figure 8.
-We verified that the 310 uniform vertical discretisation with 1 m resolution behaves similarly as in the control simulation that used a more complex discretisation but a similar resolution near the surface.
-As already shown in former studies, a coarser vertical resolution of 10 m strongly reduces the DTR to 0.3°C. With a 1-m resolution, the mean DTR is 1.0°C, only slightly less than the 1.1°C obtained with 1-cm resolution, which is close to the observed estimate.
-Note also that increasing the resolution has a small impact on the timing of the maximum which is advanced by 1 hour. - To get a more quantitative assessment of the DTR representation depending on vertical resolution, figure 9 provides the percentage of the observed DTR amplitude simulated by the OSCM for a large set of vertical resolution values (blue dots, between 1 cm and 10 m).
-Between 1m and 10m, this study confirms Bernie et al. (2005) findings (their Fig. 10) with a rapid decrease of simulated SST amplitude with decreasing resolution.
-With resolutions coarser than 4m, the ratio of SST amplitude drops below 50%.
-In contrast, when resolution increases to thinner values than 1 m the increase in DTR is rather - 320 small.
-The grey line represents the DTR obtained in the 1cm resolution simulation but averaging the temperature over the corresponding depth.
-The amplitude of the DTR representation corresponds well to that of the corresponding resolution experiment meaning that when running coarse vertical grid resolution, the lowest DTR obtained is due to the fact that it represents a larger "bulk" and not by a flaw of the existing subgrid ocean processes representation.
-If we compare the DTR obtained at 5 m depth in the 1 cm resolution experiment with the DTR measured by the thermo-salinograph at the same depth, the amplitude of the DTR simulated is about half of the observed DTR (not shown).
+To get a more quantitative assessment of the DTR representation depending on vertical resolution, Fig. 9 provides the percentage of the observed DTR amplitude simulated by the OSCM for a large set of vertical resolution values (blue dots, between 1 cm and 10 m).
+Between 1 and 10 m, this study confirms the Bernie et al. (2005) findings (their Fig. 10) with a rapid decrease in simulated SST amplitude with decreasing resolution.
+With resolutions coarser than 4 m, the ratio of SST amplitude drops below 50 %.
+In contrast, when resolution gets thinner than 1 m the increase in DTR is rather small.
+The grey line represents the DTR obtained in the 1 cm resolution simulation but averaging the temperature over the corresponding depth.
+The amplitude of the DTR representation corresponds well to that of the corresponding resolution experiment, meaning that when running coarse vertical grid resolution, the lowest DTR obtained is due to the fact that it represents a larger "bulk" and not a flaw in the existing subgrid ocean process representation.
+If we compare the DTR obtained at 5 m depth in the 1 cm resolution experiment with the DTR measured by the thermosalinograph at the same depth, the amplitude of the DTR simulated is about half of the observed DTR (not shown).
 This suggests that the diurnal processes are concentrated in a shallower layer than in observations.
-This also tends to show that improving the representation of the nighttime cooling necessitates to better represent the processes involved (Moulin et al., 2018).
+This also tends to show that improving the representation of the nighttime cooling necessitates better representing the processes involved (Moulin et al., 2018).
+To go a step further, we would need accurate observations of the DTR as a function of depth, which are difficult to measure